With structural attachment associations, you can quickly find which network features are connected to features from the structure network.

 First review the feature restrictions of a utility network for the valid structural attachment associations.
 For a feature to be set as a structure, its asset group and asset type must have the structure association role assigned.
 Only structure junction and structure junction object datasets in the structure network can be assigned the structure association role.
 When assigning association roles, deletion semantics are configured to control the user experience when working with structural attachment associations.
 This is used to control what happens to attachment features when the structure is deleted.
 For example, you can specify that all the attachments need to be removed before you can delete the structure.

-After the association role of container is assigned, you can configure the utility network with structural attachment rules.
+After the association role of structure is assigned, you can configure the utility network with structural attachment rules.
 As long as feature restrictions are honored for structural attachment associations, network rules can be created to allow structural attachment associations to be created between features.

 Work with structural attachments